Torque is a lightweight meta-assembler that provides tools to write programs for any processor architecture.

 Build from source

-To build the Torque assembler from source, first install the Rust compiler from www.rust-lang.org/tools/install, and then run cargo build --release inside the torque-asm source code directory.
+To build the Torque assembler from source, first install the Rust compiler from www.rust-lang.org/tools/install, and then run cargo build --release

-The compiled binary will be created at ./target/release/tq.
+The compiled binary will be created at ./target/release/tq

 Usage

-The following command will assemble the Torque source file source and save the assembled output to the file destination in the chosen format.
+The following command will assemble the Torque source file source

-tq [source] [destination] --format=<format>
+tq [source] [destination] --format=raw

 Tutorials